 Identifying the root cause of your stress could be as simple as taking an inventory of what you value in life and to what degree.
 We all value different things and to varying degrees.
 Identifying what these values are can help you to prioritise your daily routine and reduce the stress which may build to an overwhelming level.
 If this level is breached, then it can leave you in a state where you are unable to address anything you value.

-The financial and social values are just one example.
-I have worked with clients who have had health issues which they did not address because other things kept occurring and they addressed these instead.
+Financial and social values are just one example.
+I have worked with clients who have had health issues that they did not address because other things kept occurring and they addressed these instead.
 Thus, prolonging their physical pain and minimising their abilities to deal with the other issues that continued arising.
 If we don’t address our primary values, we can create additional problems for ourselves, again elevating our stress levels.
-Identifying what we value most in life can be a vital step to preventing ourselves from suffering needlessly.
+Identifying what we value most in life can be vital to preventing ourselves from suffering needlessly.

 A healthy dose of self-reflection is an enlightening experience.
-It doesn’t have to be time consuming, but it is ever evolving and requires regular revision.
+However, be wary of consuming yourself in a ruminative loop of your actions.
+That can be psychologically damaging.
+It doesn’t have to be time-consuming, but it is ever-evolving and requires regular revision.
 As circumstances change, sometimes so does what we value.
 Self-reflection can provide you with more time, energy and reduce your stress levels.
 All of which can only serve to enhance your reputation, be it at work or with those close to you.

 If anyone wants any support in identifying and evaluating their personal values, please don’t hesitate to contact me.
 As always if anyone wants any support with stress management message me here: Home | Chloe Mepham BSc Certified Life Coach.